Graham Farmer Freeway: Construction

 The tunnel was constructed using a top-down method.
 The roof and walls were poured first, and then the tunnel was excavated.
-The route predominantly went through backyards, minimising the buildings that had to be demolished.
-Fifty-eight buildings had to be demolished, twenty-two of which had local heritage significance.
+A total of 580000 m2 of soil was excavated.
 The first section of roof to be poured was the western section, at Fitzgerald Street in March 1997.
 By August 1997, the tunnel construction site had reached 600 m long, with 400 m of walls and 200 m of roof in place, and less than 100 m of tunnel excavated.
 Due to the area's high water table, dewatering was required.
 During construction, a series of public open days for the Northbridge Tunnel were held, the first of which were in March 1998.
-As the tunnel passed through Weld Square, two century-old Moreton Bay figs and a kurrajong tree were cut down.
-Six more century-old trees were relocated.
+As the tunnel passed through Weld Square, two century-old Moreton Bay figs and a kurrajong tree were cut down, and six more century-old trees were relocated, which sparked criticism.
 The location of the tunnel in the vicinity of the intersection of Newcastle Street and Beaufort Street was changed close to when construction began in that area, locating the tunnel further south, giving local businesses little notice before disruptions began.
-As it the most intricate part of the construction process, the intersection was closed in June 1998 and reopened in November 1998.
-Breakthrough to the eastern end of the tunnel occurred in January 1999.
+As it was the most intricate part of the construction process, the intersection was closed in June 1998 and reopened in November 1998.
+Breakthrough at the eastern end of the tunnel occurred in January 1999.